 CAFETERIA: BREAKFAST AND LUNCH

 Breakfast is free for all students.
 Lunch should be paid for in advance.
 Students are expected to help maintain the facilities by throwing away their trash and carrying their trays to the kitchen window before they leave the cafeteria.
-Students will use a “grab and go” system and will eat breakfast in their homeroom class.
-Lunch must be eaten in the confines of the cafeteria.
-Food or drinks cannot be taken out of the cafeteria.
+Students will use a “grab and go” system and will eat breakfast in their designated before school assigned area (Auditorium, Gym, or Café).
+Lunch must be eaten within the designated areas including both indoor and outdoor seating.
+Food or drinks are not to be taken into the classroom unless specifically directed.